Lightning-AI/pytorch-lightning/docs/source-app/glossary/secrets.rst

 Use a secret
 ************

-1. Add an environment variables to your app to read the secret.
+1. Add an environment variable to your app to read the secret.
 For example, add an "api_token" environment variable:

 .. code:: python